lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 _Iris drags Seth by his collar back to the ship.
 She waves an arm towards the ship, partially irritated._

 > Come on.
-Let’s go.
+Let's go.

 **ProfessorTree** _(19-Aug-18 05:12 PM)_